-Check out the facts below to learn more about the dangerous impact SB8 copycat legislation could have on our state.
+Check out the facts below to learn more about the dangerous impact anti- abortion legislation could have on our state.

-- A SB8 copycat law would ban abortion after just six weeks -- long before many people even know they're pregnant.
-Combined with the state-imposed 72-hour waiting period, this bill would make it almost impossible to get an abortion in Arkansas.
+- SB8 bans abortion after just six weeks -- long before many people even know they're pregnant.
+If implemented here in Arkansas, it would be combined with the state-imposed 72-hour waiting period, and make it almost impossible to get an abortion in our state.

-- The goal of this legislation is clear: Forcing pregnant Arkansans to carry pregnancies against their will.
+- The goal of SB8 legislation is clear: Forcing pregnant Arkansans to carry pregnancies against their will.
 We cannot let this happen.